 What is MuVIT?

-The basic Multi Vessel Interactive Trainer (MuVIT) was created out of a need to create a cost effective simulator which could be incorporated into boater education classes such as those offered by the United States Power Squadrons.
+The basic Multi Vessel Interactive Trainer (MuVIT) was created out of a need to create a cost effective simulator which could be incorporated into boater education classes such as those offered by the Americas Boating Club.
 Over time it continues to evolve, with add-ons, and the customization capabilities of the software.

 How does it work?

 The platform was designed to be simple and cost effective compared to other trainers which are available and typically weigh-in well into the 5 figure range.
 The computer is often considered the most expensive component but the software has modest resource requirements.
 Our current system is an HP4540s which is a 10 year old laptop that easily runs the software.
 I would expect that any laptop or other PC made in the last 10 years would perform fine.
 We are aware of one system which is running on Vista as well as Windows 7/8/10.
 All the peripherals (throttles, console, screen) connect through standard USB, HDMI/VGA connections so once configured it is usually plug and play.

 Can I build a basic MuVIT system?

 In short yes, the Bill of Materials and sources I have found are below.

 The console is one of the critical components and often the most expensive one at approx. $400.
-It has built-in throttles which will support dual engines or a single engine arrangement based on the software configuration.
-It also has a goodly number of buttons which can be used to enable/disable a large number of functions and options within the simulator.
+It has built-in throttles which will support single or dual engines arrangement based on the software configuration.
+It also has 26 buttons which can be used to dynamically turn on or off a large number of functions and options within the simulator.
 This does occasionally show up on Amazon but I’ve found the most reliable and quickest shipper with the best price is fspilotshop.
 There is a brief tutorial about the console available on the tutorials page.
+If the console is not something you want immediately you can run the simulator completely from the keyboard and mouse and our first version used a basic flight simulator throttle quadrant by Logitech.
+Clunky but it worked…sorta.